hoochicken/mod_qlcontent/README.md

 ## Display

-mod_qlform offers the following display types:
+mod_qlcontent offers the following display types:

 * data of single article
 * data of current or fix  article